Optimal corrector estimates on percolation clusters: Abstract

 \section{Abstract}

-We prove optimal quantitative estimates on the first-order correctors on supercritical percolation clusters: we show that they are bounded in $d \geq 3$ and have logarithmic growth in $d=2$, in the sense of stretched exponential moments.
-The main ingredients are a renormalization scheme of the supercritical percolation cluster, following the works of Pisztora~\cite{P} and Barlow~\cite{Ba}; large-scale regularity estimates developed in the previous paper~\cite{AD2}; and a nonlinear concentration inequality of Efron-Stein type which is used to transfer quantitative information from the environment to the correctors.
+We prove optimal quantitative estimates on the first-order correctors on supercritical percolation clusters: we show that they are bounded in dimension larger than $3$ and have logarithmic growth in dimension $2$ in the sense of stretched exponential moments.
+The main ingredients are a renormalization scheme of the supercritical percolation cluster, following the works of Pisztora~\cite{P96}; large-scale regularity estimates developed by Armstrong and the author in~\cite{AD2}; and a nonlinear concentration inequality of Efron-Stein type which is used to transfer quantitative information from the environment to the correctors.

 \keywords{} \subjclass[2010]{}